-that my fromt was very liker; it the and innorms that this event might produce imprasion complications arong that the prisoner was not a Hayman ar ordered him to be taken it the ministry magna, when is little better than the gao.
-At rength or payment of fifty dollars, he was allowed it be moved it the Hogmen, where he was mined back to life by the Scients de la Sagesse, a French sisterhood whose gentle case is the only rendance the sizk can produce.
-Hive hundred dollars is survers free was subsequently paid by the late prisoner.
-All this is an architect for which he was not in any way responsible.
+that my friend was very likely to die, and knowing that this event might produce unpleasant complications-seeing that the prisoner was not a Haytian-he ordered him to be taken to the military hospital, which is little better than the gaol.
+At length, on payment of fifty dollars, he was allowed to be moved to the Hospice, where he was nursed back to life by the Sœurs de la Sagesse, a French sisterhood whose gentle care is the only tendance the sick can procure.
+Five hundred dollars in lawyers' fees was subsequently paid by the late prisoner.
+All this, in addition to the loss of his house and property, on account of an accident for which he was not in any way responsible!

-In course of time.
-I visued the Military Hospital, a place chiefly distinguished by the absence of everything that goes to make a hospital-cleanliness, comfort, nurses.
+In course of time, I visited the Military Hospital, a place chiefly distinguished by the absence of everything that goes to make a hospital-cleanliness, comfort, nurses.
 In the dreary shed which goes by that name patients and attendants were represented by a man lying on the earthen floor, suffering from a broken leg, and a negress smoking a pipe on an upturned tub by the doorway.

 It seems impossible under black government for any undertaking or institution to be cared for, or kept up, or carried on.
-Some individual, in an ambitious moment, makes a start, but the beginning of any enterprise whatsouver is also the end; no one bothers to go on with it.
+Some individual, in an ambitious moment, makes a start, but the beginning of any enterprise whatsoever is also the end; no one bothers to go on with it.

-The Huspice Justinien at Cap Haytien is, however, under French management, eight Filles de la Sagesse, who have devoted their lives to the cause of Haytian humanity, taking charge of it.
+The Hospice Justinien at Cap Haytien is, however, under French management, eight Filles de la Sagesse, who have devoted their lives to the cause of Haytian humanity, taking charge of it.
 It stands on the edge of the Champ de Mars, fronting the blue, sun-scorched bay.